Tufts-CS15/github-instructions/README.md

 # Welcome to Github :elephant:

+This readme contains instructions for using Github with Tufts CS15.

 ## Creating an account

 You can create a personal Github account following the [directions here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github#signing-up-for-a-new-personal-account).